Hotaru Yamaguchi: Hannover 96

 On 21 December 2015, Hannover 96 announced that they signed Yamaguchi.
 Yamaguchi played for Hannover 96 in 2016, however returned to Cerezo Osaka mid-season.

+Vissel Kobe

+On 19 December 2018, Yamaguchi sympathized with the goal of seriously aiming for the J1 League and AFC Champions League and officially completed a transfer to Vissel Kobe (later, he achieved the league championship as his goal).
+According to the media, it was a three-year contract with an annual salary of over ¥100,000,000, totaling over ¥400,000,000.

+V-Varen Nagasaki

+On 23 December 2024, Yamaguchi announcement officially transfer to J2 club, V-Varen Nagasaki from 2025.

 International career

-Yamaguchi represent the U-23 national side under Takashi Sekizuka in Japan's successful qualification for the 2012 Summer Olympics.
+Yamaguchi represented the U-23 national side under Takashi Sekizuka in Japan's successful qualification for the 2012 Summer Olympics.
 He was included in the final squad at the 2012 Summer Olympics, contributing to a fourth-place finish at the tournament.

 In July 2013, Yamaguchi received his first call up to the senior Japan side by Alberto Zaccheroni for the 2013 EAFF East Asian Cup, where he played in all three matches and was named tournament MVP.

 In May 2018, he was named in Japan's preliminary squad for the 2018 FIFA World Cup in Russia.